 Cash flow is an important aspect of any business.
 For most small businesses, it is the only source of working capital.
-But the cash flow crunch is a common problem.
+The cash flow crunch is a common problem for businesses.
 When businesses run out of cash, they hit a major roadblock and are often forced to close down.
 It is, therefore, imperative that smart and timely measures are implemented to ensure a steady stream of cash for your business.
 This becomes even more important for a one-person business as it is easy for the business owner to get engrossed with multiple activities and not be able to devote attention to this aspect.

 1. Shift to a profit-first approach

 Most businesses work on the principle of ‘Revenue – Expense = Profit’.
 However, this approach requires you to adopt ‘Revenue – Profit = Expenses’.
 This means for each sale made, set aside a predetermined percentage of the amount as profit.
 Work with the rest of the amount to deal with the expenses.
 E.g., If you are a baker and you get an order, you would tuck aside say 40% of your order value as your profit into a separate account and work with the remainder 60% to meet all the expenses required for your deliverables.
 This is an effective tactic but implementing it requires a paradigm shift in the fundamental way to operate the business.